 We want your new best friend to have the best start when they leave here to join your family.
-It is hard on them to have someone come and give them attention and freedom and then put them back in a kennel.
 We will keep them safe and happy until they get to leave and join you.

 There are no exceptions to this rule.
 If you need to bring in a dog or another family member before you can complete an adoption, we understand, but will be unable to hold the animal for you while you leave and return.
 That is why we encourage potential adopters to bring all the decision makers with them (both two-legged and, for dog adoptions, 4-legged) when they come in to adopt.
 If you are unable to make a final decision without more family members weighing in, please wait until you are able to all come in together.